DataDog/documentation/content/en/getting_started/agent.md

 {{< partial name="platforms/platforms.html" desc="Choose your platform to see installation instructions:" links="gs" >}}

 ### Configuration
 The Agent's [main configuration file][5] is `datadog.yaml`.
-The only required parameter is your [Datadog API key][6] which is used to associate your Agent's data with your organization.
+The only required parameter is your [Datadog API key][6], which is used to associate your Agent's data with your organization.
 See the [sample config_template.yaml][7] for all available configuration options.

 ### Validation
-Run the Agent's [status command][8] to verify installation.
+Run the Agent's [status command][8] to verify the installation.

 ## Data Collected